gridbugs/teensy-minimal-bare-metal/README.md

-# Teensy 4.0 Bare-Metal Example
+# Minimal Teensy 4.1 bare metal starting point

-This is a bare-metal example for the [Teensy](https://www.pjrc.com/teensy/) 4.0 board.
-It's intended to be used with the free GCC ARM toolchain.
+Build and flash with `make flash`.

-The generated HEX file is compatible with the [Teensy Loader](https://www.pjrc.com/teensy/loader.html).
+Prints at 9600 baud via the lpuart1 device whose TX line is attached to pin 24 of the Teensy 4.1 (called TX6 in the Teensy literature).

 # Credits

-Linker files and startup code are based on the [Teensy Core Libraries for Arduino](https://github.com/PaulStoffregen/cores) by Paul Stoffregen.
+This is based on [Teensy 4.0 Bare-Metal Example](https://github.com/blazer82/baremetal-blinky.teensy.git) which in turn borrows some code from the [Teensy Core Libraries for Arduino](https://github.com/PaulStoffregen/cores) by Paul Stoffregen.